2018-Computational-Tools/assignment_R_package/README.md

 # Package Template

+## Clone repository

+ - clone this repository to your desktop
+ - open the `package.Rproj` to load the project into RStudio

 ## Setup Package

  - turn this repository into an R package: `devtools::create_description()`
- - rename the package by changing the name in the `DESCRIPTION` file
+ - rename the package by changing the name in the `DESCRIPTION` file (note, no spaces or `-` allowed)

 ## Add function(s)